 Section 4: Vacancies

 Secretary and Treasurer - When the position of Secretary or Treasurer is vacated for any reason, elections will be held per Article III Section I. If the remaining term of office is 12 months or less, the newly elected officer will complete the term, then serve the succeeding year with an option to serve the second year.
-If the remaining term is 12 months or more, the elected officer will complete the term and elections will be held at the regular time.

 Section 5: Removal from Office